mitotic/graphterm/docs/virtual-setup.rst

 setup to complete, depending upon the compute power of the instance.
 To launch another instance with slightly different properties, you can simply recall the command line from history and edit it.
-(If you wish to re-display the form, add the option ``--form`` to the recalled command line.)
+(If you wish to force re-display of the ``ec2launch`` form to edit the command visually, include the ``--form`` option in the recalled command line and execute it.)

 Managing instances
 --------------------------------------------------------------------------------------------